EutechCybernetic/LDAPSyncTool/README.md

 iviva:
     url: https://iviva
     apiKey: SC123:234
+pageSize: 10
 ```

-Here's what these represent:
+Here's what these represent,

 ### ldap.server

 The host/ip of the server to connect to for LDAP or active directory.
+The tool supports the following formats,

+For unsecured connection to the server on standard (**389**) or custom port,

+- ldap.jumpcloud.com
+- ldap.jumpcloud.com:389

+For secured connection to the server on standard (**636**) or custom port,

+- ldaps://ldap.jumpcloud.com
+- ldaps://ldap.jumpcloud.com:636

+**Note:** Invalid port would lead to `Not a valid server port` error.

 ### ldap.dn

 The BaseDN that will be used to search for users.

 ### ldap.user

 The user name to use to connect to LDAP.
 This will probably have to be a fully qualified expression like `uid=snow,ou=Users,o=orgunitabc,dc=myorg,dc=com`

 ### ldap.password

 The password to use to connect to the server.
-Instead of setting it here - you can override it with an environment variable called `LDAP_SYNC_TOOL_PASSWORD`
+Instead of setting it here - you can override it with an environment variable called `LDAP_SYNC_TOOL_PASSWORD`.

-The environment variable takes precedence over what is configured here.
+**Note:** The environment variable takes precedence over what is configured here.

 ### ldap.query

 The actual LDAP query to issue to fetch the required users.
 This query must return all users that need to be synced with iviva

 ### ldap.batchSize

 When set, limits the number of items that get fetched on each query.
 Multiple queries will be made until all items are recovered

 ### ldap.getAllAttributes

 When set to true, the query will return all attributes that each user has, regardless of what has been configured in the `attributes` dictionary

 ### ldap.attributes

 This is a dictionary mapping LDAP attributes to the corresponding iviva attributes.
 Note that `userAccountControl` is always added and you should not have to explicitly map it here.